abernauer/alphaDangBot/README.md

 ## Setting up a virtual environment and the api token to connect to or to run the bot on the server

-* prerequisites have python and pip installed
+1. prerequisites have python and pip installed
+2. fork the repo and run git clone on the repo
-* setup a virtual environment
+3. setup a virtual environment
-* install discord.py
-* install dotenv
+4. Run pip install on the requirements.txt
+5. create a file named .env in your working directory
+6. set the contents of the DISCORD_TOKEN equal to the token on the Bot page on the developer portal

 make the virtual environment:
 ``` bash
 python3 -m venv bot-env
 ```
-activate the virtual environment:
+activate the virtual environment with the following on Unix and Mac:
 ```
 source bot-env/bin/activate
 ```